 (Mace Windu vs. The Emperor)

 When the Emperor is revealed to be a dreaded Sith Lord, Jedi Master Mace Windu attempts to take him into custody, but with no such luck.
 While there’s never been a lightsaber duel that didn’t thrill me on some level, I will occasionally have some small issues, and this is the fight that just seems to have the most problems going against it.
 The whole scene just comes off as hammy, silly and plagued with some really stupid fighting choreography that’s way too over the top for its own good.
-It’s not without some cool moments (the two characters shattering a class window with their swords was sweet), and naturally it’s hard not to get a little exciting seeing Samuel L. Jackson in a lightsaber duel.
+It’s not without some cool moments (the two characters shattering a class window with their swords was sweet), and naturally it’s hard not to get a little excited seeing Samuel L. Jackson in a lightsaber duel.

 #16 Desert Ambush (The Phantom Menace)